vinicioslc/tinfoil-hat/README.md

 Your NSP, XCI and other game files served locally

-With this server tool Tinfoilers can serve all your .NSP .XCI files in local network with docker
+With this server Tinfoilers can serve all .NSP .XCI files in local network with docker easily without file count limits !

 ![giphy tinfoilers saying "we dont even understand how to play this game"](https://media.giphy.com/media/3o6Zt4uuhvA0qmUIgg/giphy.gif)

+## FAQ

+- Why isn't showing all folders ? only showing shop.json and shop.tfl at home index ?

+  R: To avoid a bug when tinfoil get shop.tfl link, when tinfoil list too many folders on html index page (example 100 folders) Tinfoil can't traverse all html and reach shop.tfl file

+## What it uses ?

+- express |  Serve Dynamically shop(.json|.tfl) with updated content at every refresh
+- express-static |  Serve all game files statically making possible download
+- serve-index |  To serve a rich listing of files (in case only shop.json shop.tfl for tinfoil)
+- json5 | To parse custom shop_template.jsonc (you can define on it custom content like a welcome message)

+## How works

+1. Serve all games files and path statically
+2. Serve web index to navigate like on PHP apache servers
+3. Serve dynamically shop.json and shop.tfl as you place new games and files (fetch files and folders at every request)

-# docker-compose.yml that auto updates
+# Example from a server runing with docker-compose.yml
 ```yml
 version: "3"
 services: